why is pongal celebrated

 Why is Pongal celebrated?
 Tamil people in Tamil Nadu and other parts of South India actively celebrate Pongal, making it one of their most important festivals.
 It is also a major Tamil festival in Sri Lanka.
 Tamils living around the world also observe Pongal.
 This includes countries like Malaysia, the United States, Indonesia, Mauritius, Singapore, the UK, South Africa, Canada, Australia, and Gulf countries.

-But why do we celebrate Pongal?
-The principal theme of Pongal is thanking the sun god Surya, the forces of nature, and the farm animals and people who support agriculture.
-This is why is Pongal celebrated, to express our gratitude to these elements that contribute to a bountiful harvest.
+But why is Pongal celebrated?
+The principal theme is thanking the sun god Surya, the forces of nature, and the farm animals and people who support agriculture.
+We celebrate Pongal to express our gratitude for these elements that contribute to a bountiful harvest.

 History, Evolution & Story of Pongal Festival